stroke-input/stroke-input-data/cns/README.md

 # stroke-input-data/cns

-Stroke data sets that I probably won't use, but which are nevertheless useful for reference.
+ROC stroke data sets that I probably won't use, but which are nevertheless useful for reference.